ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 This approach ensures that both **trace-free** and **observability-driven** evaluation workflows remain fully supported.

-### Further enhancement to the Ballerina test framework
+### Potential Future Enhancements for the Ballerina Test Framework

 To overcome the limitation around storing and tracking past evaluation outputs, the Ballerina test framework can be extended with a set of improvements that make evaluation results easier to retain, organize, and analyze over time.